sandialabs/pv-atlas/website/source/chapter/cell-eqe-influence.rst

 To investigate the role of cell-to-cell variation on module performance, the following questions are proposed:

 #.
-Does the EQE vary between cells and if so what is the scale of variation?
-#.
-What is the impact of EQE variation, if present, on module performance?
-#.
-Do the performance variation exhibit vary with geography and/or seasons?

-XXX should these line up exactly with the chapter headings OR could the phrasing vary?
-XXX

-XXX alternative:XXX

-#.
 How does the EQE vary between cells?
 #.
 What is the impact on PV performance?
 #.
 Does the performance impact vary seasonally or geographically?